14 Chapter: Discrete Dynamical Systems and Markov Chains

 14.3 Predator–Prey Dynamics

 The Lotka–Volterra model describes interaction between predators and prey.
 Let x_n denote prey population and y_n predator population at time n.
 The discrete-time linearization near an equilibrium yields \begin{pmatrix} x_{n+1} \\ y_{n+1} \end{pmatrix} = \begin{pmatrix} 1 + a & -b \\ c & 1 - d \end{pmatrix} \begin{pmatrix} x_n \\ y_n \end{pmatrix}, where a, b, c, d > 0 are parameters encoding growth rates, predation efficiency, and mortality.
-Stability of the equilibrium is determined by whether the eigenvalues of this 2 \times 2 matrix lie inside or outside the unit circle.
+Stability of the equilibrium is determined by whether the eigenvalues of this 2 \times 2 matrix satisfy |\lambda| < 1.

 The characteristic polynomial is \det(A - \lambda I) = \lambda^2 - (2 + a - d)\lambda + (1 + a)(1 - d) + bc.
+The continuous-time Lotka–Volterra model has purely imaginary eigenvalues at its positive equilibrium, indicating neutral stability and persistent oscillation.
+The discrete model inherits this marginal behavior: the eigenvalues of A near the equilibrium lie close to the unit circle, making the system sensitive to parameter values.

 14.4 Stochastic Matrices and Probability Vectors